Awesome

 tag key and the value set totrue

-example, only principals with the team
+example, only principals in your organization with the team

 tag and the value set to admin

-will be able to apply and modify these tags.
+demonstrates how to protect session tags with an exception for tags that are set by your trusted SAML identity provider(s).
 You can modify the example policies based on the tagging strategy and governance adopted in your organization.

 Note that if you are using AWS Control Tower to centrally manage and govern your accounts, you might also need to exclude AWSControlTowerExecution and other roles that the service uses to manage accounts on your behalf.